Strange369/TypedDAG_on_HeteroMP/README.md

 - `han`: federated scheduling algorithms proposed by Han et al. in [^1], both `EMU` mode and `Greedy` mode are implemented.

 ## Experiments
-In the `experiments` folder, we provide the tools to operate the schedulability tests with different approaches.
+In the `experiments` folder, we provide the tools to operate the schedulability tests with different approaches. <br />
 The results will be stored in the folder `outputs/results`.
-Currently, there are some results based on our paper's configurations.
+Currently, there are some results based on our paper's configurations.<br />
-In addition, we provide two scripts to draw the figures according to the obtained results
+In addition, we provide two scripts to draw the figures according to the obtained results, i.e., `draw_sched_6_1/2.py`.

 ## Figures
 These two figures in the folder `figures` are the results in our paper.